openxla/shardy/docs/propagation.md

 Since we partition inside of the `WhileOp` body, we need to consider the shardings inside the region as well.
 So what do we do when we want to propagate the sharding of `result_arg_i` backwards, up to the defining op of `x_i`?
 Or propagate the sharding of `x_i` to the corresponding `result_arg_i`?
 What we need to do is find the most compatible sharding between it and its corresponding `x_i`, and update whichever needs updating using the compatible sharding (most compatible since both may have different shardings).

 ![GetCompatibleMajorShardingAxes in while op.](images/whileop.png)

+An sdy.data_flow_edge takes as input the root target of an edge (can be any of the targets, but preferably an op result rather than a block argument), which shouldn't have any other uses.
+This op isn't pure because it can take an input that originally didn't have any uses.

+The sdy.data_flow_edge also holds an optional sharding for all targets of the edge, and that sharding should be updated instead of the targets' sharding (if can be attached) during propagation.
+This is useful when an op has many edges, as it's much more efficient to:

+    propagate through each edge separately.
+    update the sharding of each edge separately instead of all targets at once (e.g. an op has a single immutable TensorShardingPerValueAttr for result shardings). add each edge to the worklist separately when the sharding of a source has changed.

+Propagation will propagate shardings between all sources and targets of a sdy.data_flow_edge as if it was a regular op with the sources as operands and targets as results, and an identity sdy.op_sharding_rule.
+That means that forward propagation is from sources to targets and backwards propagation is from targets to sources.

 #### CaseOp